 It wasn't until I was an adult that my Oma, Mom, and me had the language to talk about these tacit agreements we'd made with one another.
 We also came to understand that our family's history with depression.
 Likely, genetics play their part.
 But my Mom and I both believe that unexpressed grief or sadness seeped in at the cellular level my great-grandmother, to my Oma, to my Mom, and to me.

 My Oma only hinted at the emotional cost of her painful childhood and early adulthood.
 My Mom and I only remember her crying a few times in her life.
 Oma passed away a couple of years ago, with those feelings still bound up in her body.
 The difference for my Mom and me is that we both still have a chance to learn to ride the waves -- to move beyond how we learned to survive as a child, before we possessed the autonomy to make different choices.

-I like to think that Oma, free of both physical and emotional pain, is somewhere rooting for us to explore the world of our feelings beyond the paths we know so well.
+I like to think that Oma, and her mother, free of both physical and emotional pain, is somewhere rooting for my mom and I to explore the world of our feelings beyond the paths we know so well.

 I remember the first time I experienced anger in my SCT group.
 Heather, one of the leaders, said: how big would you need to be to hold all that anger?

 I thought about it.
 Then I started to feel the anger fill my body.